 A/n: So I'm going to try very hard not to mix this with random Japanese words. ._. pardon me if I slip up.

-This story came about because I desired an Inuyasha story that would pick up where the series left off, and give a continuation of what might have happened years later.
+This story came about because I desired an Inuyasha story that would pick up where the series left off, and give a continuation of what might have happened after Kagome's death.
 This will eventually be Inu/Sess, but I think most of it will be pre-slash.
-I'm going to take my time with it.
-I'm not sure when updates will be, but I'll do my best to get one out once a week... and for those of you holding out for Indigo Moon... keep holding on.
+I'm going to take my time with this.
+For those of you holding out for Indigo Moon... keep holding on.
 I've been trying to get up the resolve to finish that story.
 It doesn't help that I never really planned out a solid ending... or middle... ._.

 Inuyasha stared at the patch of earth with blank eyes.
 The wind picked up his silver hair and tousled it roughly around his face, but his body made not a single move, and his gaze did not change.
 No sound escaped him.
 His eyes were dry.
 That was fine- he'd cried all the moisture from his body the night before, and was not sure if there were any left.
 He had grieved.
 She would understand if he did not shed tears now.

 The other villagers had long since left him alone, and for that he was grateful.
 It was hard enough to bear this, harder still with their prying eyes, at times pitying, but mostly curious.
 Everyone had known what she was to him, but only very few understood.
 He didn't care.
 He wouldn't be returning back to the village.
 The few possessions he had did not matter to him anymore, and what did he already had on him.